 Board Composition and Independence

-Mr. Lowry is Chair of the Board and is independent.
+Jill Gardiner is Chair of the Board and is independent.
 The Board has adopted terms of reference for the Chair that sets out the Chair’s responsibilities and principal duties.
 The Chair functions in a leadership capacity and has the statutory authority to preside over meetings of the Board.
 As part of performing this function, the Chair has the duty to support and assist the CEO and work with the CEO to develop and maintain productive relationships with all stakeholders and ensure the Board represents and protects the interest of shareholders.

 The three standing committees of the Board include the following: